Coming events in the euro zone debt crisis

 November 10-11 - Parliament starts 2012 budget debates in plenary session, votes on the bill in first reading.

-November 22 - Parliament expected to discuss and vote on the government's plan to recapitalise banks.
+November 22 - Parliament expected to discuss and vote on the government's plan to recapitalize banks.

-November 24 - General strike against austerity organised by the country's two main unions, CGTP and UGT.
+November 24 - General strike against austerity organized by the country's two main unions, CGTP and UGT.

-November 26 - Youth movements organise rally in Lisbon to protest against austerity in follow-up to October 15 "Day of Rage" against the world's financial system.
+November 26 - Youth movements organize rally in Lisbon to protest against austerity in follow-up to October 15 "Day of Rage" against the world's financial system.

 November 29 - Final vote on 2012 budget.
 Government has a solid majority in parliament.